Quantum Techniques for Stochastic Mechanics

-\item We need $H$ to be {\bf infinitesimal stochastic} for time evolution given by $\exp(-i t H)$ to send stochastic states to stochastic states.
-In other words, we need that (i) its columns sum to zero and (ii) its off-diagonal entries are real and nonnegative:

-\item We need $ H$ to be {\bf self-adjoint} for time evolution given by $\exp(-t H)$ to send quantum states to quantum states.
+\begin{itemize} \item We need $H$ to be {\bf infinitesimal stochastic} for time evolution given by $\exp(t H)$ to send stochastic states to stochastic states.
+In other words, we need that (i) its columns sum to zero and (ii) its off-diagonal entries are real and nonnegative: \item We need $ H$ to be {\bf self-adjoint} for time evolution given by $\exp(-i t H)$ to send quantum states to quantum states.
 So, we need \end{itemize}

 where we recall that the adjoint of a matrix is the conjugate of its transpose: